MikhailJacques/MikhailJacques/README.md

-- 👋 Hi, I’m @MikhailJacques
+- 👋 Hi, I am Mikhail Jacques
-- 👀 I’m interested in software development.
-I read books, hike, make my own booze and on occasion play Verdun computer game.
+- 👀 I am interested in software engineering.
+I like to study history, hike around the country and I make my own booze.
-- 🌱 I’m currently practicing advanced C++.
+- 🌱 I am currently practicing advanced C++.
 Again... lol
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking to collaborate on ... well, not sure about it just yet
 - 📫 How to reach me ...

 <!---
 MikhailJacques/MikhailJacques is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.